 You also may find yourself stumbling over new questions and realizations that you can't revisit with them.
 Though it's worth it to keep loving the person, realistically, having a continued bond may look like oscillating between finding warmth in your connection and discovering new pain points and secondary losses.

 I think about my mom a lot these days.
 Maybe even more so than in recent memory.
 As I struggle to navigate this new chapter as a mother, I begin to look at my mother and our relationship through a different lens.
 And I see that as my relationships with my daughters change, so does my bond with my mother.

 Sometimes I find pain.

 For example, I'm suddenly asking myself new questions.
 Sometimes, I even wonder what my mom thought of me in my young-adult years.
 How did she feel when I shut her out?
 Or when I made choices she didn't agree with?
 Did I hurt her feelings?
-Or did she dismiss my behavior as part and parcel of my stage of life?
-Though I know she always loved me, I don't actually know if she like-liked me, which is a thought I only allow myself to consider for a few seconds before I self-combust.
+Or did she dismiss my behavior as part of my stage of life?
+Though I know she always loved me, I don't actually know if she liked me, which is a thought I only allow myself to consider for a few seconds before I self-combust.